liferay/liferay-docs/develop/tutorials/articles/150-web-services/06-json-web-services-invoker.markdown

 In this example, the returned user object has only the `firstName` and `emailAddress` properties (it still has the `contact` property, too).
-To specify whitelist properties, you simply place the properties in square brackets (e.g., `[whiteList]`) immediately following the name of your variable.
+To specify whitelist properties, place the properties in square brackets (e.g., `[whiteList]`) immediately following the name of your variable.

 Next, you'll learn about making calls in batch.

 ## Making Batch Calls

-When nesting service calls, the intent is to invoke multiple services with a single HTTP request.
-Using a single request for multiple service calls is helpful for gathering related information from the service call results, but it can also be advantageous to use a single request to invoke multiple unrelated service calls.
-The Invoker lets you batch service calls together to improve performance.
-It's simple: just pass in a JSON array of commands using the following format:
+When nesting service calls, you invoke multiple services with a single HTTP request.
+This is helpful for gathering related information from the service call results, but it you can also use a single request to invoke multiple unrelated service calls by batching service calls together to improve performance.
+Do this by passing in a JSON array of commands:

     [
         {/* first command */},